FreeMasen/WiredForge.com/content/blog/wasmer_plugin_pt_1.md

 ]
 ```

-Now we can make that `creates` folder and the projects that will live inside it.
+Now we can make that `crates` folder and the projects that will live inside it.

 ```
 mkdir ./crates